Linaro/hcqc/README.md

 ### Viewing results

 The execution result of command `./command/hcqc` is data in JSON format.
-To make them easier to see, use the command `./command/hcqc-report`.
+To make them easier to see, you can use the command `./command/hcqc-report`.
 For example, the following command:

     % ./command/hcqc-report gcc-config sample R0 kind